KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 { }
 {% endhighlight %}

-Solving the problem is within reach.
+Solving the problem is now within reach.
 Given local _lvalues_ that we need to move, we can cast them to _rvalues_ using `std::move`:

 {% highlight cpp %}